macrosynergy/macrosynergy/README.md

 Both of the above example will download a snippet of example data from the premium JPMaQS dataset of the daily timeseries of EUR FX excess returns.

+## Documentation

+The official documentation can be found at our website: https://docs.macrosynergy.com